 Find out what the typical degree level is for engineering science careers below.

-|Less Than a High School Diploma||0.6%|
+|Less than a High School Diploma||0.6%|

-|High School Diploma or Equivalent||0.3%|
+|High School Diploma - or the equivalent (for example, GED)||0.3%|

 |Some College Courses||1.4%|